feixyz10/oh_my_loam/README.md

 <img src="images/nsh_indoor_outdoor.png" alt="nsh_indoor_outdoor" height="500" align="bottom" />

-NOTE: This project is licensed under the terms of the MIT license.
+NOTE: This project is licensed under the terms of the BSD license.

 # How to run
 ## BUILD